We take time to listen to your concerns in order to give you the most suitable information, advice and support.

 Explain what the law says.
+Some of this is summarised in our downloadable factsheets.

 The service is confidential; we only contact local authority officers or other practitioners with parents' permission.